 The safety and well-being of our children is of paramount importance to us at All Saints'.
 Our Safeguarding and Child Protection Policy is updated at least annually, and sooner if the need arises.
+Our policy can be found within useful information, policies.
 We ensure all staff and volunteers within school have appropriate and up to date safeguarding training.
 All staff and volunteers in school have read Keeping Children Safe in Education: Part 1 and are aware of their responsibilities in relation to the safeguarding of all pupils.

-Our designated senior leads (DSLs) for safeguarding are Mrs Saporita- Clark (Mrs SC), Mrs Just and Mrs Huddy.
+Our designated senior leads (DSLs) for safeguarding are Mrs Saporita- Clark and Mrs Huddy.
 If you ever have a concern about a child's well being, and feel that they are in any way at risk of harm, please come and speak to one of us in school.

 Within school we teach our children about how to be safe and responsible when online.
 Staff at school carefully select websites for children to access within school and oversee and monitor online use.
 At regular times throughout the year, we talk about being safe and responsible online , both in classes and during key stage assemblies.
-Can we please ask that you, as parents, reinforce this message and closely monitor both what your children are accessing when at home and how they are communicating with others when online.
+Each year the very unit of computing covered relates to online safety.
+Can we please ask that you, as parents, reinforce online safety messages and closely monitor both what your children are accessing when at home and how they are communicating with others when online.

-Increasingly we are being made aware of incidents where our children are behaving in an unacceptable manner towards each other when online at home.
-We will always inform parents when such concerns are raised with us at school however we cannot police what children access, and how they behave, outside of school,.
-We strongly educate our children about showing respect towards each other at all times, including when not in school, but we need you as parents to be reiterating this message.
-It is very sad to see and hear some of the things that are being 'said' online between our children-please support us in ending this.
+Where we are made aware of incidents where our children behave in an unacceptable manner towards each other when online at home, we will always inform parents when such concerns are raised with us at school however we cannot police what children access, and how they behave, outside of school beyond making clear our expectations of our children and that these extend beyond the physical school environment.
+We strongly educate our children about showing respect towards each other at all times, including when not in school, but we need you as parents to be reiterating this message at home and undertake monitoring of your child's use of the internet and social media at home.
+It is very sad to see and hear some of the things that are being 'said' online or via social media between our children-please support us in ending this.

-Within the parents section is a list of useful websites, some of which contain information relating to online safety, should you require any further information.
+Within the parents section of our website is an abundance of information and links to useful websites, some of which contain information relating to online safety, should you require any further information.